Felicia Van Stolk

 "Environmental education is so important because it connects students in the most natural way that they learn.
 Being immersed in nature allows their instinctual sense of wonder to take over, and curiosity drives the deepest kind of learning."

-We've asked Tom and Judy Webster, co-founders of O'Neill Sea Odyssey's Adam Webster Memorial Fund, to share their thoughts about their unique connection to, and history with, the OSO program.
-Here's what they had to say...
+We've asked Felicia Van Stolk, one of O'Neill Sea Odyssey's past students, to share her thoughts about her experience with, and path beyond, the OSO program.
+Here's what she had to say...

 What does the ocean mean to you?

 The ocean has always been a special place to me, and it means so many things in my life.
 It has been the meeting place for family and friends with so many cherished memories on the shore.
 It is also where I go to think—when I am sad or facing some challenge, it puts things into perspective and has a cleansing effect.
 As a diver, I feel just as much at home underwater as I do on shore.
 These are all things that many people who live on the shore may feel.
 Knowing how things work in the marine environment, recognizing animals and their behavior, being able to read the water, all of the things I learned by studying the sea has only served to deepen my connection and I am so gratified by this intimacy with the ocean.

 Thank you, Felicia, for sharing your experience and unique perspective.
 Your role as an educator is a testament to your commitment to conservation and we're grateful for your support and dedication.